Josh Norman: Professional career

+Pre-draft

 On January 12, 2012, it was announced that Norman had accepted his invitation to play in the East-West Shrine Game.
 Norman was projected to be a late round pick at the end of his senior season, but began to climb draft boards after impressing scouts during East-West Shrine Game practices.
 On January 21, 2012, Norman played in the 2012 East-West Shrine Game and was part of the East team that lost 24–17 to the West.
 On January 26, 2012, Norman accepted an invitation to play in the 2012 Senior Bowl as a late-replacement after Alfonzo Dennard sustained an injury.
 Norman continued to impress coaches and scouts by intercepting six passes during Senior Bowl practices, although he was a late-replacement and had minimal time to practice with his team.
-On January 28, 2012, he played in the 2012 Senior Bowl as part of Minnesota Vikings’ head coach Leslie Frazier's North team that defeated the South 23–13.
+On January 28, 2012, he played in the 2012 Senior Bowl as part of Minnesota Vikings head coach Leslie Frazier's North team that defeated the South 23–13.

 He attended the NFL Scouting Combine in Indianapolis and completed all of the combine drills.
 His mediocre performance in the 40-yard dash (4.66s) possibly resulted in a fall in his draft stock.
 On March 27, 2012, Norman participated at Coastal Carolina's pro day and chose to perform combine and positional drills.
 He improved his time in the 40-yard dash (4.57s), 20-yard dash (2.63s), and three-cone drill (6.92s).
 Norman attended a pre-draft visit with the Detroit Lions.
 It was reported that team representatives and scouts from 27 NFL teams attended Coastal Carolina's pro day.
 At the conclusion of the pre-draft process, Norman's draft projections varied from as early as the third round to as late as the seventh round by NFL draft experts and scouts.
 The majority of NFL draft experts projected Norman to be a third or fourth round pick.
 He was ranked the eighth best cornerback prospect in the draft by NFL analyst Mike Mayock, 10th best by Scouts Inc., 28th best CBS Sports, and 29th best by DraftScout.com.